Flower Hill, New York: Politics

 Additionally, the North Hempstead Country Club and one residence are located within AD16 – ED055.
-This district is shared between parts of unincorporated Port Washington and this part of Flower Hill, and like the other four election districts in Flower Hill, it is also located within New York's 16th assembly district.
+This district is shared between parts of unincorporated Port Washington and this part of Flower Hill, and like the other four election districts in Flower Hill, it is also located within New York's 16th State Assembly district.

-In the 2016 U.S. presidential election, the majority of Flower Hill's voters voted for Hillary Clinton (D).
+In the 2024 U.S. presidential election, the majority of Flower Hill's voters voted for Donald J. Trump (R).